Russia's Alrosa raises $11.8 million in New York diamond sale

 In an email, Alrosa said it was seeking to double U.S. activity annually “over the next few years”.

-While Alrosa has no intention of launching its own jewelry brand, Foerster said it was marketing diamonds based on guaranteeing their origin, in line with customer demand for sustainable gems.
+While Alrosa has no intention of launching its own jewellery brand, Foerster said it was marketing diamonds based on guaranteeing their origin, in line with customer demand for sustainable gems.

 “It’s becoming more and more of a necessity,” she said.
 “All our diamonds come from a collection of mines in Russia.
 We can clearly establish a chain of custody.”